The Perception-Robustness Tradeoff in Deterministic Image Restoration: Problem Formulation

-While~\citet{Ohayon2023} discussed estimators that satisfy $p_{Y|\hat{X}}=p_{Y|X}$, here we also consider estimators that do not necessarily satisfy this equality.
+While~\citet{Ohayon2023} discussed estimators that satisfy $p_{Y|\hat{X}}=p_{Y|X}$ (where the degradation is deterministic), here we also consider estimators that do not necessarily satisfy this equality.
 Yet, we avoid referring to consistency as a stand-alone property of an estimator, but rather consider perceptual quality and consistency jointly via the joint perceptual index.
-When the joint perceptual index is zero, \ie, $p_{\hat{X},Y}=p_{X,Y}$, from Bayes' rule we have that $\hat{X}$ attains perfect perceptual quality and perfect consistency according to the previous notations, $p_{\hat{X}}=p_{X}$ and $p_{Y|\hat{X}}=p_{Y|X}$.
+When the joint perceptual index is zero ($\smash{p_{\hat{X},Y}=p_{X,Y}}$), from Bayes' rule we have that $\smash{\hat{X}}$ attains perfect perceptual quality and perfect consistency according to the previous notations, $p_{\hat{X}}=p_{X}$ and $p_{Y|\hat{X}}=p_{Y|X}$.
 In that sense, minimizing the joint perceptual index means approaching perfect perceptual quality and perfect consistency.

-\section{The Perception-Robustness tradeoff}
+\section{The Perception-Robustness Tradeoff}

-We move on to provide the main result of our paper. \begin{restatable}{theorem} {erraticbehavior} Consider a non-invertible degradation, and let $\hat{X}=f(Y)$ be a deterministic estimator with Lipschitz constant $K$.
-Then
+We move on to provide the main result of our paper. \begin{restatable}{theorem} {erraticbehavior} Consider any joint probability density function $p_{X,Y}$ of the random variables $X$ and $Y$, such that the degradation is not invertible (according to~\cref{definition:non-invertible-degradation}).
+For every $\gamma>0$, there exist constants $m_{1},m_{2}>0$ such that

-\end{restatable} \begin{proof} See~\cref{appendix:main_theorem_proof}. \end{proof} Note that when the degradation is not invertible, a deterministic estimator $\hat{X}$ cannot satisfy \mbox{$p_{\hat{X},Y}=p_{X,Y}$}~\citep{Ohayon2023}, so we always have \mbox{$W_{p}(p_{X,Y},p_{\hat{X},Y})>0$}. \cref{theorem:erratic_behavior} shows that the Lipschitz constant of $\hat{X}$ is bounded from below by a function that strictly increases when $W_{p}(p_{X,Y},p_{\hat{X},Y})$ decreases.
+for any deterministic estimator $\hat{X}=f(Y)$ of $X$ from $Y$ with joint perceptual index ${W_{p}(p_{X,Y},p_{\hat{X},Y})\leq\gamma}$. \end{restatable} \begin{proof} See~\cref{appendix:main_theorem_proof}. \end{proof} Note that when the degradation is not invertible, a deterministic estimator $\hat{X}$ cannot satisfy \mbox{$p_{\hat{X},Y}=p_{X,Y}$}~\citep{Ohayon2023}, so we always have \mbox{$W_{p}(p_{X,Y},p_{\hat{X},Y})>0$}. \cref{theorem:erratic_behavior} shows that the Lipschitz constant of $\hat{X}$ is bounded from below by a function that strictly increases when $W_{p}(p_{X,Y},p_{\hat{X},Y})$ decreases.
 Thus, as long as the joint perceptual index $W_{p}(p_{X,Y},p_{\hat{X},Y})$ is small, $\hat{X}$ is not robust, and this is regardless of the nature of the degradation, the model architecture, the distribution of the images, etc. We next demonstrate~\cref{theorem:erratic_behavior} on a toy example and on widely recognized image super-resolution models.